vlkv/vocalizzo_doc/vocalizzo_privacy_policy.md

   pitch of the notes that you sing.
 These notes are displayed on the screen and used to adjust your 'vocal range' setting.

-* On the app exercise training screen when you start the melody playback (either by pressing the 'Start' button or pressing one of the musical keyboard keys).
+* On the app exercise training screen when you start the melody playback (either by pressing the 'Play' button or pressing one of the musical keyboard keys).
 Audio recording automatically stops when the melody playback stops.
 The recorded audio is used to detect the pitch of the notes that you sing which are used to visualize them over the played exercise melody notes.